-The article from CBS News reports on problems encountered by a Kansas family who, fortunately, were related to the state’s insurance regulator.
+The article reports on problems encountered by a Kansas family who, fortunately, were related to the state’s insurance regulator.
 She investigated and brought a claim along with 39 other states, ultimately resulting in Bankers Life paying $32 million in fines and restitution.

 Bankers Life, however, did not admit any wrongdoing and claims to be “committed to the highest standards for ethics, fairness and accountability,” according to the CBS News article.

 Our clients have experienced similar responses, or non-responses, from Bankers Life.
 After paying in premiums for years so that their eventual need for long-term care will be covered, they have received denials for a range of invalid reasons.
 After advocacy by our firm, sometimes threatening litigation, Bankers Life has always ultimately paid up.
 In one case, they even reimbursed the clients for the attorney fees they paid us.